Engage and Retain Employees With the Stay InterviewNovember 21, 2022

 - Tell the employee that they’ll be listened to carefully and that they can ask any questions or bring up any concerns.

 - Be sure the interviewee knows the conversation is transparent and, when appropriate, feedback will be provided to HR or leadership later—and confidentially, if necessary.

 - Avoid naming the meeting a “stay interview” to help ease tension and prevent the impression it will be an interrogation.

 - Consider letting employees who don’t feel completely comfortable with the idea to provide their feedback using a survey or in another way.

-- Shoot for an hour-long discussion but don’t worry if it takes less time.
+- Shoot for an hour-long discussion but don’t worry if it takes less or more time.
 Focus on getting valuable insights.

 Top Tip: Viewers retain 95% of a video’s message compared to 10% of a written message.
 Encourage the use of video if you want your employees to understand the intention behind the stay interview or need to follow up with any critical takeaways!

 Sample Stay Interview Questions